SampathAbhishek/SampathAbhishek/README.md

 - 👋 Hi, I’m @SampathAbhishek
 - 👀 I’m interested in programming.
 - 🌱 I’m currently learning c++ and python.
-- 💞️ I’m looking to collaborate on with top software product based companies.
+- 💞️ I’m looking forward to enhance my knowledge and work in software industry.
 - 📫 How to reach me u can mail
   @sampathabhishek2000@gmail.com